surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Points</b>  will display the data by specifying the points on the chart.

-- **Point style** will specify how the data points will appear on chart.
+- <b>Point style</b> will specify how the data points will appear on chart.
 Below are the following point styles available in AcuBi.
   - Circle
   - Triangle